 ONLINE THERAPY?
 AN ALTERNATIVE SOLUTION TO ACCESSING COUNSELING SUPPORTS

-Online therapy is form of therapy that is done via instant messaging, videoconference, live chat rooms, telephone, or through email.
-It’s known as e-therapy, teletherapy, distance therapy or cyber therapy and can be accessed by anyone looking to seek out counseling supports to increase their well being.
+Online therapy is a form of therapy that is done via instant messaging, videoconference, live chat rooms, telephone, or email.
+It’s known as e-therapy, teletherapy, distance therapy or cybertherapy and can be accessed by anyone looking to seek out counseling supports to increase they’re well being.

 Mental health has become an epidemic in today’s society and with more and more people having trouble accessing the services they need they often go untreated.